avinashu1980/Introduction-to-Julia-JuMP-/README.md

 This folder contains introductory programs for undergraduate students and beginning masters students with interest in transportation and freight network analysis to get comfortable with Julia and JuMP.

+[LP1.jl], [IP1.jl], and [NLP1.jl] provide examples of a simple linear program, integer program, and nonlinear program solved using JuMP.

 Dont forget to add the Graphs package in Julia before running several of the above programs.

 [NetworkInput.jl] should provide you with a sample file to read input from file and write output to file.
 Make sure [NetworkInput.jl] and [AhujaNet.txt] are in the same directory.